holy-himalaya-eco-trek-logo

 5 Hours

-Today's trek to Thorong High Camp is a highlight of our journey, since it is situated at the altitude of 4,925 m (16,158 ft).
-From the very beginning, we begin a gradual climb from Ledar and are taken onto a ridge, with further views out to the surrounding, rugged, barren landscape of the high Himalayas.
+Today's trek to Thorong High Camp is a highlight of our journey since it is situated at an altitude of 4,925 m (16,158 ft).
+From the very beginning, we begin a gradual climb from Ledar and are taken onto a ridge with further views out to the surrounding, rugged, barren landscape of the high Himalayas.
 We drop down onto the Marsyangdi River on a wooden bridge and then climb again on a narrow trail that winds up and across a slope.
 The higher we go, the more it becomes barren; a startling comparison comes up with the lush, vibrating landscapes that are met from the lower regions.
 We continue upwards to reach Thorong Phedi, a base camp for the pass, from where we make the final push to Thorong High Camp.
 On the way, we can see yak herds grazing and, if our luck prevails, some elusive blue sheep.
 It is always serene and spectacular, with the mountains folding right in completely around us to make an almost surreal experience.
 Overnight at Thorong High Camp will be memorable as we gear up for the challenging and rewarding trek to Thorong La Pass.

 12